Home » Money Management » Transactions In A Free Market Economy

 The last thing I want to touch on in this short post is the determinant factor of the number of transactions that take place in any particular free market economy.
 That factor is price.
 Let’s assume that on any given day at any given grocery store, the price of of a gallon of milk is $5.
 At this price, 20 people are still willing to buy the milk.
 As price increases, quantity supplied increases, so the grocery store, wanting to increase their profit, produces 40 gallons of milk.
 Since the demand for milk at the price of $5 is only 20 people, however, only 20 transactions will take place.
 This situation is known as a surplus, because quantity supplied is greater than quantity demanded.
 Remember that these are mutually beneficial voluntary transactions.
-On the other hand, if the grocery store for some reason lowered the price to $3 per gallon, more people would be willing to buy milk at that price (we’ll say 40 people) but the grocery store would lower the quantity supplied to 20, so only 20 transactions would take place.
+On the other hand, if the grocery store for some reason lowered the price to $3 per gallon, more people would be willing to buy milk at that price (we’ll say 40 people) but the grocery store only ordered 20 gallon, so only 20 transactions would take place.
 This situation is called a shortage in that quantity supplied is less than quantity demanded.
 Thus the maximum number of transactions occurs at a price of $3, called the equilibrium price.

 Congratulations, you now have a better understanding of mutually beneficial voluntary transactions than politicians and the United States government…